View the complete 2023-2024 curriculum guide here.

 Studio Dance Group

-This performance-based course is a continuation of jazz and modern technique work.
+This performance-based course is a continuation of dance technique work.

 The American West